simonliu99/cv/index.md

 `06/2025`
 **Sigma Xi**, *David Geffen School of Medicine, University of California Los Angeles*, Los Angeles, CA, USA
-- Nominated for Associate Membership
+- Elected for Associate Membership by the Committee on Qualifications and Membership

 `12/2023`
 **Medical Student Genomics Workshop Travel Award**, *United States and Canadian Academy of Pathology*, Baltimore, MD, USA